cmdruid/nostr-socket-workshop/README.md

 We will be building an example project called `NostrSocket`, which communicates using a virtual socket over the nostr network.

+**UPDATE 01/21/24:**

+There have been a number of significant changes to the `nostr-tools` library.
+I have decided to freeze the versions of the packages in this repository, so that the code examples will continue to work into the future.
+If you run into any problems, please feel free to submit an issue ticket.
+Thank you!

 ## Overview

 This demo project is broken down into 4 parts: